 The Chinese Alumni Teacher Training Workshop took place Saturday, October 21, 2017.
 The one-day teaching workshop included roundtable discussions among Chinese/Asian studies scholars and educators who are proud Purdue alumni from the School of Languages and Cultures Chinese Language program.
 Photos courtesy of Sara Kong.

 Th department of Spanish & Portuguese is proud to present Dr. Carmen Silva-Corvaran, as part of the Hispanic Linguistics Lectures Series.
 Prof. Emerita Carmen Silva-Corvaran from University of Southern California will discuss longitudinal datea on the development of clitics, overt/null subject pronoum alternation and tense and aspect morphology.
 The lecture will take place April 12th at 1:30pm in RAWL 2082.
 For mor information please, click HERE.

-Sponsored by the Chinese Program in the School of Languages and Cultures at Purdue University, the next Chinese Studies Colloquium will be held Thursday 2/23rd from4:30-5:30pm at Stanly coulter G008.
+Sponsored by the Chinese Program in the School of Languages and Cultures at Purdue University, the next Chinese Studies Colloquium will be held February 8/3rd from 4:00-5:30pm at WTHR 320.
 Please click HERE for mor information.

-Please join us for our first SLC Colloquium of the semester!
+Please join us for our LAST SLC Colloquium of the spring semester!
 This is a chance for all of us to learn more about the current research projects of our faculty in the SLC.

 This event is free and open to the public.
 Refreshments will be served!

 SLC organizes a Faculty and Graduate students Colloquium Series of three lectures per semester.
 These lectures are an opportunity for our faculty, students, and invited speakers to present and discuss their current research projects.
 Please contact Dr. Cara Kinnally (email@example.com) for more information.